gpoon21/KeyColor/README.md

   - .NET Standard 2.0
 - **High Performance**: Optimized for both modern and legacy .NET frameworks
 - **Thread Safety**: Static `ColorFrom` APIs are thread-safe, `KeyColorGenerator` has thread-safe color generation

+## Demo

+The solution includes a Blazor WebAssembly demo project that showcases the library's capabilities.
+You can:
+- Generate colors from different inputs
+- Adjust color generation parameters in real-time
+- View a color palette generated from random keys

 ## Installation